 A loose locknut also allows the bottom bushing to rotate along with the rotating spindle.
 This bushing rotation can cause severe damage to the bushing and the frame leading to major repairs.

 Each disc centrifuge requires a specified volume of lubricating oil that needs to be in the gearbox.
 A sight-glass on the bottom frame indicates the level of oil.
 The oil level in the transmission should be to the mid-level of the sight glass.

 If the operator inadvertently fills too much oil into the transmission, the excess lubricant can leak out through the cover plate on the front of the bottom frame.
 To fix this leakage, the operator should drain some of the oil.

 The operator should also check the cover plate gasket for damage, which can also cause the oil to leak out.

-The above mentioned mechanical issues related to disc-stack centrifuges are commonly occurring, and timely remediation of these issues ensures long-term reliability of these industrial centrifuges.
+The above-mentioned mechanical issues related to disc-stack centrifuges commonly occur, and timely remediation of these issues ensures the long-term reliability of these industrial centrifuges.
 Most of the fixes mentioned in this article are quite simple and can be part of routine maintenance.